dsgrid/dsgrid/dev/README.md

 ### Executing scripts
 There are two basic ways to submit scripts to a Spark cluster.

+1. [RECOMMENDED] Submit your script with `spark-submit` or start an interactive session with `pyspark` and run code.
+Those will create the SparkSession automatically based on the CLI inputs.
+Refer to its help.
+You can customize any part of the configuration.

-1. Connect to a SparkSession from within Python.
+2. Connect to a SparkSession from within Python.
 Here is an example.
 Refer to the Spark documentation for other options.

-Be sure to set the executor memory to an appropriate value for your application.
+Note that you cannot affect some settings from within Python.
+`spark.driver.memory` and `spark.executor.instances` are two examples.
+Those have to be set before the Spark JVM is started.
+Those can only be modified through `pyspark` or `spark-submit`.

 ```
     from pyspark.sql import SparkSession
     from pyspark import SparkConf, SparkContext
     conf = SparkConf().setAppName("my_app") \
-        .setMaster("spark://<node_name>:7077") \
+        .setMaster("spark://<node_name>:7077")
-	.set("spark.executor.memory", "20G")
     sc = SparkContext(conf=conf)
     spark = (
             SparkSession.builder.config(conf=conf)
             .getOrCreate()
         )
 ```

-2. Submit your script with `pyspark`.
-It will create the SparkSession automatically based on the CLI inputs.
-Refer to its help.

 ## dsgrid container